graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 As the name implies, the Triple Star Republic occupies three star systems on the galactic west of the cluster.
 The government is an autocracy, overseen by a semi-mythical "Father" and in practice ruled by a presidium of ideologically approved officials.

-{% figure caption:"Triple Star propaganda materials often feature stylised representations of Father" %}
 [![greater-good-small.png](/assets/greater-good-tiny.png)](/assets/greater-good.png)
-{% endfigure %}
+Triple Star propaganda materials often feature stylised representations of Father

 #### Reasons to immigrate to the Triple Star Republic